liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform/02-modifying-the-target-platforms-capabilities.markdown

 There are times when manually specifying your project's list of dependent JARs does not suffice.
-If your app requires a customized @product@ instance to properly run, you must regenerate the distro JAR with an updated list of capabilities that the instance will provide.
-Two examples of a customized
-@product@ instance are described below:
+If your app requires a customized @product@ instance to properly run, you must regenerate the target platform's default list of capabilities with an updated list.
+Two examples of a customized @product@ instance are described below:

 **Example 1: Leveraging an External Feature**